FraGag/feeds-to-pocket/systemd-examples/README.md

 If you would like to use systemd as a scheduler for <b>Feeds to Pocket</b>, you can use the unit files in this directory as a basis.
-You will most likely want to setup this for your user instance, rather than for the system instance, so copy `feeds-to-pocket.service` to `~/.config/systemd/user` and copy `feeds-to-pocket.timer` to `~/.config/systemd/user/timers.target.wants`.
+You will most likely want to set this up for your user instance, rather than for the system instance, so copy `feeds-to-pocket.service` to `~/.config/systemd/user` and copy `feeds-to-pocket.timer` to `~/.config/systemd/user/timers.target.wants`.